DrDeathBubbles/Facebook_video/readme.md

 # To do
 1. Add to gspread the link to the video
-2. Change the access token to a long lasting access token
+2. Change facebook posting to WebSummitHQ

 3. Problem with :
     1. Run through all talk names - make sure there is no problem with their names